 Mineral phases associated with methanotrophic consortia.

 Sulfate-dependent anaerobic oxidation of methane increases the alkalinity of the local environment, stimulating carbonate precipitation.
 It is currently not known whether this phenomenon is strictly mediated via the alteration of pore water alkalinity from microbial respiration or if there is a more direct role for methane-oxidizing consortia, where the microbes themselves serve as nucleation points for carbonate precipitation.
 Surveys of methane oxidizing microbial consortia from methane seep sediments using epifluorescence and transmitted light microscopy revealed the frequent occurrence of a translucent mineral phase associated with the exterior of many of the methanotrophic aggregates.
 It was hypothesized that these micro-scale crusts were comprised of calcite or aragonite, however closer examination however revealed a texture unusual for carbonates that was unaltered upon treatment with acid.
 Energy-dispersive X-ray spectroscopy (EDS) of individual mineral coated aggregates was employed to determine the composition of the crust and revealed the presence of C, O, Si, Al, Mg, Na, and Fe, elements suggestive of organic material in combination with aluminosilicate clay.
-Analyses using a nanoSIMS 50L further revealed the close association of a Si-rich component on the exterior of the aggregate surface.
-Follow-up work will include Raman microscopy to better characterize the clay-like mineral phase and to determine how this exterior rind influences the activity and preservation/taphonomy of anaerobic methane oxidizing consortia.
+Additional nanoSIMS 50L and electron probe analyses on prepared thin sections of these methanotrophic consortia further demonstrated the close association of clay-like mineral plates enriched in Si, Mg and Fe on the exterior of the aggregate surface.

 Preservation of AOM body fossils in methane-derived authigenic carbonates